North Bay station: Former

 The station was once a major component of the Ontario Northland Railway, being served by the Northlander and Dream Catcher Express intercity passenger trains.
 Both services were cancelled in 2012 and it is currently inactive as a passenger railway station.

 Connections

-Connections to North Bay Transit can be made at the nearby Northgate Shopping Centre, which is reached via an underground pedestrian tunnel from the station.
+The station is served by North Bay Transit's route 8, in the westbound direction only.
+Connections to other North Bay Transit routes can be made at the nearby Northgate Shopping Centre, which is reached via an underground pedestrian tunnel from the station.